tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 98 (DuFr).md

 ### Summary
 - The [[Dunmar Fellowship]], now in [[Nevium]], discreetly escapes the city using a [[Folding Boat]] and sails to the [[Apporia|Apporian Peninsula]].
 - [[Delwath]] disguises himself and gathers intel in the village of [[Artevus]], leading the party to form an alliance with Captain [[Pippa Goodbarrow]] and navigator [[Martino]].
-- The party sails to [[Castrella]], where they gather information about [[merfolk]] artifacts and potential magical aids for underwater breathing.
+- The party sails to [[Castrella]], where they gather information about [[Merfolk]] artifacts and potential magical aids for underwater breathing.
 - At the local tavern, [[The Drunken Dolphin]], the party hears the [[Ballad of the Jade Garden]], which provides hints for their quest.
 ### Timeline
 - (DR:: 1749-05-05), morning: Sneak out of [[Nevium]], in the province of [[Portalia]] on the [[Folding Boat]], and sail northwest across the [[Gulf of Chardon]]